thchang/DualSimplex/README.md

 if and only if it corresponds to the vertices of a Delaunay simplex, and a basis is dual feasible if and only if it corresponds to the vertices of a simplex containing q.

 ``
 max c^T x
 ``
+s.t.
 ``
-s.t.
 A x <= b
 ``

-So, it follows that any basic solution to the above problem results in the Delaunay simplex containing q, and the nonzero dual weights are exactly the convex (barycentric) weights needed for solving the interpolation problem.
+So, it follows that any basic optimal solution to the above problem results in a Delaunay simplex containing q, and the nonzero dual weights are exactly the convex (barycentric) weights needed for solving the interpolation problem.

-This repository provides open source code for solving the dual formulation of an arbitrary linear programming problem DUALSIMPLEX, as well as a driver program for solving Delaunay interpolation problems, for points in general position.
+The driver code for this repository solves the dual formulation of a Delaunay interpolation problem, for points in general position.
-Note that if the input points are not in general position, then the basic solution to this problem may not be basic optimal, and the above methodology will fail.
+Note that if the input points are not in general position, then the basic solution to the linear programming formulation may not be basic optimal, and the above methodology will fail.

 ## Contents